 Uncomplicated banking

-You can send and receive payments for your firm as a sole proprietorship directly from your personal bank accounts.
+Blurring the line between personal and business can lead to complications with IRS audits.
 You are not required to open a business checking account, however you do have the choice to do so if you wish to keep your personal and professional finances separate.

 In the end, all you really need to get started with banking is your own checking account.
-Just make sure to keep detailed records that show the difference between your personal and business expenses.
+Just make sure to keep detailed records that show the difference between your personal and business finances, crucial for accurately calculating self-employment taxes and your personal income tax, essential for accurate personal tax return preparation.

 It’s Easy to Start and Easy to Leave

 Small business owners who choose sole proprietorship can make a living without the need for a degree, license, or even a job.
 Paperwork is limited and the owner can take care of it all easily by themselves.
-This can make them a great entry point for those without much business experience, and it provides the opportunity to scale up more or less quickly, depending on the owner’s needs and skills.
+This can make them a great entry point for small businesses, providing an opportunity to scale up quickly depending on the owner's needs and skills, which is one of the many advantages of a sole proprietorship.

-As a result, you can concentrate on your daily operations and long-term goals without having to involve other stakeholders or deal with managing external personnel to keep your company on the right side of state and local registration.
-You also don’t have to worry about boards, officers, or any of the other positions typically required by other business structures.
+As a result, you can concentrate on your daily operations and long-term goals without having to involve other stakeholders or deal with managing external personnel to keep your company compliant with business licenses and limited liability company registrations.
+You also don't have to worry about boards, officers, or any of the other positions typically required by other business structures.

 Along these lines, you gain a degree of privacy and independence that you won’t find with conventional business forms as you don’t need to publicly register your firm.
 One advantage of operating as a single proprietor is that you have complete control over how your firm is run because you are not subject to the same disclosure or reporting requirements that corporations or LLCs are.